aynjel/tabulation-system/README.md

 ### Description

 This project is a tabulation system for the 2023 Toledo City Fiesta.
-It is a web-based system that will be used to tabulate the scores of the different contingents that will be joining the fiesta.
+It is a web-based system that will be used to tabulate the scores of the different contingents that will be joining the fiesta events.
+The system has two types of users, the admin and the judges.
+The admin is responsible for managing the events, the criteria, the contingent registration, the score tabulation, and the announcement of winners.
+The judges, on the other hand, are responsible for encoding the scores of the contingents.
+The system is built using PHP, MySQL, and JavaScript.

 ### Features